triton-inference-server/python_backend/README.md

 on itself and there are no more model instances ready to execute the inference request, the model will block on the inference execution forever.

-- Currently, BLS can not run inference on a decoupled model.
+- BLS can not run inference on a decoupled model using functions `inference_request.exec` and `inference_request.async_exec`.

 # Interoperability and GPU Support